Helm Management Guide

 helm upgrade command instead of using

-This is to ensure that all resources are updated appropriately.
+This is to ensure that Helm can continue to update and manage all resources appropriately.

-Upgrading the Operator and admission controller to a newer version requires that you upgrade the Operator release to a newer version of its chart.
-This is to ensure that any other dependencies related to the Operator upgrade are also updated appropriately.
+Upgrading the Autonomous Operator and Admission Controller to a newer version requires that you upgrade the release to a newer version of its chart.
+This allows Helm to ensure that all dependencies specified by the chart get updated appropriately.

-<version> is the version of the chart that you want to upgrade to, and
+<chart-version> is the version of the Couchbase Helm Chart that you want to upgrade to, and

-<release-name> is the name of the release that is managing the instance of the Operator that you are trying to upgrade.
+<release-name> is the name of the release that is managing the instance of the Autonomous Operator that you wish to upgrade.

 Refer to the Operator upgrade documentation for more information about the upgrade process.

-There are two ways to upgrade the Couchbase Server cluster with Helm.
-The first way is to upgrade the entire cluster chart to a version that uses the desired Couchbase Server version as a default.
-The second way is to update the existing chart to use a newer Couchbase Server image.
-The preferred way is to upgrade the entire cluster chart, since this will ensure that any parameters required to configure the cluster are defined.
+There are two methods for upgrading a Couchbase cluster with Helm.
+The first method is to upgrade the release to a newer version of the Couchbase Helm Chart that uses the desired Couchbase Server version as a default.
+The second method is to update the existing release to use a newer Couchbase Server image.
+The first method is preferred, since upgrading the entire chart will ensure that any potential new parameters required to configure the cluster are defined.